-As said before, Start menu settings in Windows 10 are located under the Settings app.
-If you’re not sure how to open the same, here is how to open Start menu settings in Windows 10:
+As said before, the Start menu settings in Windows 10 are located under the Settings app.
+If you’re not sure how to open the same, here is how to open the Start menu settings in Windows 10:

-Step 1: Right-click on the desktop to open the context menu, and then click Personalize option to open the Settings app.
+Step 1: Right-click on the desktop to open the context menu, and then click the Personalize option to open the Settings app.

-Step 2: Here, on the left pane, click Start to find Start menu settings on the right-side.
+Step 2: Here, on the left pane, click Start to find Start menu settings on the right side.

-Step 3: Additionally, if you want to change the color of the Start menu or make the Start menu transparent, click Colors option on the left panel to see those settings.
+Step 3: Additionally, if you want to change the color of the Start menu or make the Start menu transparent, click the Colors option on the left panel to see those settings.
 To make the Start menu transparent, click the Transparency effects toggle button.
 To display color on Start, select Start, taskbar, and action center option under Show accent color on the following surfaces.

 All taskbar settings except the option to change the taskbar color and make the taskbar transparent can be found under Taskbar and Start menu properties.
 Just right-click on the taskbar and click properties to get there.